pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

   To complete this project, follow the instructions below.
 If you get stuck, ask a question in the community.

+  Required Feature 1:

-    Get and display 12 random users
+        COMPLETE: Get and display 12 random users

             Using information provided from The Random User Generator API, display 12 users, along with some basic information for each:
             Image
             First and Last Name
             Email
             City or location

+  Required Feature 2:

-    Create a modal window
+        UP NEXT: Create a modal window

             When any part of an employee item in the directory is clicked, a modal window should pop up with the following details displayed:
             Image
             Name
             Email
             City or location
             Cell Number
             Detailed Address, including street name and number, state or country, and post code.
             Birthday
             Make sure there’s a way to close the modal window

+  Required Feature 3:

-    Structure and style
+        50%: Structure and style

-        The user directory and modal pop up window should roughly match the provided mockups Display the users in a grid or table layout Add a hover state to the employee items
+            The user directory and modal pop up window should roughly match the provided mockups.
+Display the users in a grid or table layout

+              Complete for
+                User directory.

+              Up next for ....
+                Model pop-up.
+                Add a hover state to the employee items

 # PHASE 3: Extra Credit Features

     To get an "exceeds" rating, you can expand on the project in the following ways:

+    Feature 1:

-    Step 1: Add a way to filter the directory by name or username.
+        Add a way to filter the directory by name or username.

           To do this, you’ll need to request a random user nationality that will only return data in the English alphabet.
 Note: you don't have to rely on the API to return search results.
 You'll need to write functionality that filters results once they already on the page.

+    Feature 2:

-    Step 2: Add a way to toggle back and forth between employees when the modal window is open.
+        Add a way to toggle back and forth between employees when the modal window is open.

           Add a way to toggle back and forth between employees when the modal window is open.